-Main Page | History of the Novel | The Bluestockings | About LiteraryHistory.com
+Main Page | About LiteraryHistory.com

 English Tea Service, 1759-69.
 Victoria and Albert Museum.

-Burney, Frances (1752-1840) Evelina.
-English woman novelist, sometimes called the "mother of the novel."
+Burney, Frances (1752-1840).
+English novelist sometimes called "the mother of the novel."
+Her most famous novel is Evelina.

-Defoe, Daniel (1660-1731) English novelist, author of Robinson Crusoe and Moll Flanders.
+Defoe, Daniel (1660-1731).
+English novelist, author of Robinson Crusoe and Moll Flanders.

 Fielding, Henry (1707-1754).
 English novelist, author of the 18th-century comic novel Tom Jones.

-Johnson, Samuel (1709-84).
+Johnson, Samuel (1709-1784).
 English essayist, playwright, novelist, biographer, and lexicographer.

 Pope, Alexander (1688-1744).
 English poet, satirist, translator, editor, and literary critic.